-- Bias binding tape (the length will be your finished bunting)
+- Bias binding tape (the length will be the length of your finished bunting)

-- Thread in a matching colour to your bias binding
+- Thread in a matching colour to the bias binding

-- Needle (or sewing machine, if you have one)
+- Sewing needle (or sewing machine, if you have one)

-First, make a paper template for the flags.
-Fold a piece of paper in half and cut a straight diagonal line, then unfold to reveal a symmetrical triangle shape.
-You can make your flag whatever size you like – ours was 13cm wide and 16cm high).
+First, cut out a paper template for the flags: fold a piece of paper in half and cut a straight diagonal line, then unfold to reveal a symmetrical triangle shape.
+You can make the flag template whatever size you like (ours was 13cm wide and 16cm high).
 Pin the template to the back of your chosen fabric and use a pencil, tailor’s chalk or fabric pen to draw around it.
 Cut out the shape, adding a 1cm (¼in) border all the way around.

-Cut another piece of the fabric to match the first and pin the right (best) side of the fabrics together.
-Hand or machine sew the two diagonal edges along the template lines, leaving the top edge open, to create a pocket.
+Cut another piece of the fabric to match the first and pin the printed side of the fabrics together.
+Hand or machine sew the two diagonal edges along the template lines, leaving the top edge open to create a pocket.